About us > Board Members

 Richard re-joined UHL as chief executive in October 2021 having worked as the chief executive of Sherwood Forest Hospitals NHS Foundation Trust for four years.
 In 2020, SFHNFT was voted HSJ Acute/ Specialist Trust of the Year and its Acute site was rated Outstanding by the CQC.
 In 2021 the Trust finished third out of 119 NHS Acute Trusts in the NHS Staff Survey.
 Richard previously worked as deputy chief executive and chief operating officer for four years at UHL and before that, he worked at Imperial College Healthcare NHS Trust and Guy’s and St Thomas’ NHS Foundation Trust in senior management roles.
 Richard is married with two children and is the Chair of the East Midlands Cancer Alliance and Midlands Regional and Talent Leadership Board.

-Darren Hickman, Non-Executive Director
+Darren Hickman, Non-Executive Member

 Darren was the Finance and Relationship Director for the Insurance Company of Santander Bank, until December 2019.
 During his 37 years at the bank, he gained a broad experience, holding a variety of executive positions including Operational Management, Marketing, IT and Change Management.
 Since, January 2014, he has served as a Non-Executive Director (NED) and Audit & Risk Chair for Leicestershire Partnership NHS Trust.
 Stepping down from this position to become the NED and Audit & Risk Chair for ICB.
 Since finishing his substantive career he has focused on NED and board advisory roles.
 The majority of these have been centred in the Midlands region, working for the Earl Shilton Building Society and Northampton Children’s Trust.

-Pauline Tagg, MBE, Non-Executive Director
+Pauline Tagg, Non-Executive Member

 Mike Sandys, Local authority sectoral representative